 iPSC-Derived Motor Neurons

 Applied StemCell (ASC) provides high-quality, motor neuron precursors differentiated from well-characterized, integration-free, control human iPSC lines from multiple donors.
 Our proprietary differentiation protocol uses an efficient, integration-free, small molecule-based method along with an optimized motor neuron culture media (ASE-9701MM) to culture high-purity (≥90%) and robust mature motor neurons.
 These cells show distinct neurite outgrowth and express late-stage motor neuron precursor biomarkers (HB9, Tuji), and ChAT and MAP2 after maturation.
-These functionally viable, motor neurons are ideal as control lines to compare phenotype and functionality of patient-derived and genome edited iPSC-derived motor neurons, for co-culture model development, and for neurotoxicity and drug screening.
+These functionally viable, motor neurons are ideal as control lines to compare the phenotype and functionality of patient-derived and genome-edited iPSC-derived motor neurons, for co-culture model development, and for neurotoxicity and drug screening.

 - ≥90% Purity

 - Express biomarkers HB9, ChAT, Tuj1, and MAP2